theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - F. None of these can make the code compile

 ### A5.
+C, D. Option C is correct because it imports `Jelly` by classname.
+Option D is correct because it imports all the classes in the `jellies` package, which includes `Jelly`.
+Option A is incorrect because it only imports classes in the `aquarium` package -- `Tank` in this case -- and not those in lower-level packages.
+Option B is incorrect because you cannot use wildcards anyplace other than the end of an import statement.
+Option E is incorrect because you cannot import parts of a class with a regular import statement.
+Option F is incorrect because options C and D do make the code compile.

 ### Q6.
 Given the foloowing classes, what is the maximum number of imports that can be removed and have the code still compile?
 ```java